dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

   MatToolbarModule, MatButtonModule, MatCardModule
 } from '@angular/material';

-// ... other imports and appRoutes defintion ...
+// ... other imports and appRoutes definition ...

 @NgModule({
   // ... declarations ...